 “When leaves start falling, blow or rake the yard clean once per week at minimum.
 Making sure your yard is free of leaves not only improves appearance, but influences the health of your yard.
 Leaves block out sunlight, which your lawn needs in the fall as it stores up food for winter dormancy.”

-No matter the reason it is clear that keeping leaves off of your lawn, is an essential part of proper lawn care and maintenance.
+No matter the reason, it is clear that keeping leaves off of your home’s lawn is an essential part of proper lawn care and maintenance.

 If you have the leaves blown off your yard, be considerate

-There are a variety of ways to remove the leaves off your lawn.
-One is by raking, using your own elbow grease and energy to get the leaves off your lawn.
-Another way is by using a leaf blower or some other gas or electric device to pick up leaves – there are a slew of such technological items out there.
-A leaf blower is arguably the quickest way to clear your lawn of leaves.
+There are a variety of ways to remove the leaves from your grass.
+A leaf blower, or some other gas or electric device to pick up leaves, is arguably the quickest way to clear your lawn of leaves.
 But please use the leaf blower – or have a professional use the leaf blower – only in the afternoon or very late morning.
-You do not want to tick off your neighbors by waking them up on Saturday morning to the dulcet tones of a leaf blower.
+You do not want to annoy your neighbors by waking them up on Saturday morning to the dulcet tones of a leaf blower.

 Make it a Family Event